diversen/gpt-translate/README.md

     cd gpt-translate
     composer install

-You will need to change the api key in [example/index.php](example/index.php) Then run:
+You will need to change the api key in [examples/example_1/index.php](examples/example_1/example/index.php) Then run:

-    php example/index.php
+    php examples/example_1/index.php

+(There is also a couple of other examples).

 ## As library

     composer require diversen/gpt-translate

-Usage is the same as in [example/index.php](example/index.php)
+Usage is the same as in [examples/example_1/index.php](examples/example_1/index.php)

 ## Related